-NSG 3115 Health Assessment Within the Nursing Process
+NSG 3115 Health Assessment of Clients Across the Life Span 2 credits

 This laboratory course focuses on data collection and nursing diagnostic components of the nursing process.
 Laboratory activities will provide the student with an opportunity to increase skills in conducting the health history and physical assessment of clients across the life span.
 Prerequisite: RN status or Sophomore standing in nursing.